SITE PARTNER:

 A selection of local libraries worth browsing across Brisbane.

-This multi-story award-winning architectural landmark building on the riverfront between the art galleries is home to the main archival collections of Queensland’s history.
+This landmark building on the riverfront between the art galleries is home to the main archival collections of Queensland’s history

-The spectacular monolithic building that was once the engine room for Brisbane’s tram networks is today the engine room for Brisbane’s fringe arts scene.
+The monolithic building that was the engine room for Brisbane’s tram networks is the engine room for Brisbane’s fringe arts scene

 Since the old Dendy closed at the historical Elycium Theatre in the city, this spankingly modern cinema wears the mantle of the only Dendy in town